-The date a student notifies a school official of intent to withdraw or the date the form is completed and signed, or the date a student is administratively withdrawn is the withdrawal date.
+The date the form is submitted to the Registrar's Office is the withdrawal date and the date of notification to the school or the date a student is administratively withdrawn is the withdrawal date.
 For students who do not complete the College's withdrawal form, the withdrawal date is the midpoint of the semester.